Battle of Châlons (274): Historical controversies

-Historians dispute whether Tetricus actually wished to fight at Chalons.
+Historians dispute whether Tetricus actually wished to fight in the Catalaunian Plains.
 Various older accounts portray him as unhappy with his position as Gallic emperor.
 According to these, Tetricus deliberately placed his army in a disadvantageous situation and deserted at the outset of the battle, having previously arranged the elaborate treachery with Aurelian.
-However, modern historians have demurred, considering the story of Tetricus' disloyalty propaganda fomented by Aurelian.
-As a simple matter of logic, Aurelian might have prevented the heavy casualties to his army by having Tetricus ordinarily surrender.
-The empire was in desperate need of manpower to protect Gaul from the barbarian incursions, and the slaughter of Chalons left the Rhine frontier dangerously defenseless and exposed to the invasions of Franks and Alemanni.
+However, modern historians have demurred, considering the story of the disloyalty of Tetricus to his own forces to be propaganda fomented by Aurelian.
+In the battle, Aurelian suffered heavy casualties to his army, which it is argued that he could have avoided simply by having Tetricus surrender.
+The empire was also in desperate need of manpower to protect Gaul from the barbarian incursions, and the slaughter of the battle left the Rhine frontier dangerously defenseless and exposed to the invasions of Franks and Alemanni.

-But the narrative of 18th century historian Edward Gibbon appears to answer these objections: he states that the Gallic army revered the memory of Postumus and would have deposed or killed Tetricus if he tried to surrender Postumus' empire without a fight; further, Aurelian could not trust the rebellious army to submit to him permanently unless he broke its spirit with a military defeat.
+The narrative of the 18th-century historian Edward Gibbon appears to answer these objections: he states that the Gallic army revered the memory of Postumus and would have deposed or killed Tetricus if he had tried to surrender the empire of Postumus without a fight; further, Aurelian could not trust the rebellious army to submit to him permanently unless he broke its spirit with a military defeat.

 Another controversy concerns the date of the battle.
-Although the vast majority of ancient and modern historians place it in 273, or 274, after the fall of Zenobia, Gibbon dates it before (270 or 271) on the basis of a letter from Aurelian given in the Augustan History, which implies that Firmus, suppressed in 274, was the last of the usurpers.
+Although the vast majority of ancient and modern historians place it in 273, or 274, after the fall of Zenobia, Gibbon dates it before that (in 270 or 271) on the basis of a letter from Aurelian given in the Augustan History, which implies that Firmus, suppressed in 274, was the last of the usurpers.